ox-it/mobileoxford-sencha2/README.md

     Alias /app /.../mobileoxford-sencha2/src/js/app

-### Mobile Oxford application
+## Mobile Oxford application

 The application is ready to support multiple profiles (e.g. phone, tablet), but we currently force the phone profile for every device.

-## Conventions
+### Conventions

 One controller per app.

 Each app should define a "main view" (root view).

-Each view has to have a route; method for displaying each view should be named as show[view's name] (e.g. showWebcams); this method should be able to restore the state of the view.
+Each view has to have a route; method for displaying each view should be named as:

+    show[view's name] (e.g. showWebcams)

+This method should be able to restore the state of the view.

-Methods to handle events should be named as on[Component][Event] (e.g. onWebcamsListItemTap).
+Methods to handle events should be named as:

+    on[Component][Event] (e.g. onWebcamsListItemTap)